Supercalafragalisticexpialadoscious/Supercalafragalisticexpialadoscious/README.md

 Supercalafragalisticexpialadoscious/Supercalafragalisticexpialadoscious is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-This is a ridiculous name but appears to be the only one left in the cyber universe, judging by the number of options available.
-To work...
+This is a ridiculous name but appears to be the only option left in the cyber universe!

 - 👀 I’m interested in ...
 Well, not an easy question to answer in one part but here goes:

-Proving Brooke's wrong!
+"Removing software development from the red line in project planning"....
+(Sorry Prof. Brooks)

 Now with that behind us, the obvious question is how can we do this.
 Answer is obvious:
 - get rid of duplication in all its forms(not to be confused with replication).